A HISTORICAL RECORD: CREATION TO PATRIARCHS

 God visits Abraham in the form of three visitors and promises the birth of Isaac.
 He also reveals the coming destruction of Sodom and Gomorrah.
 Abraham intercedes for the cities, but only Lot's family is spared.

-In spite of God's awesome covenant with Abraham, both Abraham and Sarah still laughes when God promised them a child!
+In spite of God's awesome covenant with Abraham, both Abraham and Sarah still laugh when God promised them a child!
 At Sarah's insistence Abraham fathers a child with her slave Hagar, creating problems that last to this day.
 A year after, when Abraham is 100 years old, Isaac is born and, once again at the insistence of Sarah, Hagar and Ishmael is sent away.
-Then comes what is known as the Akedah (Binding of Isaac), where Abraham is tested by God and commanded to sacrifice Isaac, though the sacrifice is ultimately halted by divine intervention.
+Then comes what is known as "The Binding of Isaac", where Abraham is tested by God and commanded to sacrifice Isaac, though the sacrifice is ultimately halted by divine intervention.

 At the age of 127 Sarah dies and is buried in the cave at Machpelah, which Abraham buys as a family tomb.